ahmedashraf0001/PC-2-PC-FileTransfer/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions, feel free to open an [issue](#) or submit a pull request.
+If you encounter any issues or have suggestions, feel free to submit a pull request.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Thanks to the community for support and feedback.
-- Built with passion using TCP and Windows Forms.

----

-## Contact

-For any questions or support, feel free to reach out via the [issues page](#).